gtrimarc/physical_activity_detection_model/README.md

 The readings are associated to a particular type of activity in which the subjects are involved.
 I chose to group these activities into four groups labeled minimum, low, medium, and high intensity activities.
 The goal of the data analysis project is to apply a machine learning techniques to develop a model that correlates sensor readings to the activity level.
-The final objective is to deploy this model into a smart wearable device, for instance a smart watch to recognize the intensity of body activity tracking over time readings of vital signs such as body temperature and pulse as well as other sensor data available from the device.
+The final objective is to deploy the model as an app that tracks the intensity of body activity over time using readings of vital signs and body motion from personal smart devices.

-In this preliminary study I trained a support vector machine classifier to associate the pulse and temperature readings at the wrist to intensity levels of the physical activity of the subject obtaining a model with an accuracy of 64.8 %.
-In this project I plan to test other important descriptors that might be relevant to obtain an optimal model, and I will test other classifier models including neural networks or other deep learning techniques.
+In this preliminary study I am using a support vector machine classifier to learn the intensity of physical activity starting from the training data.
+The initial tests show a promising accuracy of at least 80 %.
+As next steps I plan to test other important descriptors that might be relevant to obtain an optimal model.
+I will also test other classifiers such as neural networks.